 But, when it comes a normal Instagram user, does this sophisticated ranking make a difference?

 Especially when we may never figure out what little tricks IG has been weaving up for this.
-Perhaps the Story viewers are ranked chronologically until the first 50 people.
+Perhaps the order of Instagram story viewers is ranked chronologically until the first 50 people.
 Perhaps it changes to the most interacted viewers after that.
 Perhaps.
 Perhaps.